Yoga For Spinal Cord (Yoga Poses For Spine Alignment)

 Yoga refers to the spine as the ‘Merudanda’ or axis of the body, this yoga for the spinal cord is about Merudanda, the pivot around which the torso, head, and limbs are balanced.
 The spine is made up of a series of 33 bones called vertebrae, the arches of which form a bony yet flexible cylinder to house the spinal cord.
 Many small muscles run down the length of the spine allowing it to pivot about at all angles and in all the geometric planes.

-The lower part of the spine meets the hip joint to form a unique hip girdle that lets us walk on two legs, run, push, kick, lift, climb, etc. enabling us to evolve from apes that crawled on all fours to the civilization that we are now.
-Our present lives have literally been built on the strength of our backs.
+The lower part of the spine meets the hip joint to form a unique hip girdle that lets us walk on two legs, run, push, kick, lift, climb, etc. enabling us to evolve from apes that crawled on all fours to civilization that we are now.
+Our present lives have been built on the strength of our backs.

-Back pain has become a widespread concern with many of us refusing to exercise, dance or hike because we feel our backs are too delicate.
+Back pain has become a widespread concern with many of us refusing to exercise, dance, or hike because we feel our backs are too delicate.

 Yoga Poses For Spine Alignment: